holmesrichards/herovco/README.md

 * Power reversal protection diodes
 * No +5 V regulator.
 Kassutronics limits internal pitch CV (center value, Frequency, and Fine Tune) to 0–5 V, using a regulator instead of a voltage reference at the tops of those pots for some reason, but I do not.
 * Replaced CV sources with ones based on LMNC: Octave switch, center trimmer, fine tune knob, V/Oct CV in, attenuated CV in.
 Expanded octave switch to 8 octaves.
+PWM control voltage section was replaced with my own design.
 * Access to trimmers and measurement point from front.
+* Changed component values in output gain/offset stages, scaling resistances by a factor 0.18 for lower noise floor and increasing stabilization caps more to get 1/(2πRC) ~ 50 kHz.
+* Maybe most significantly, summed pitch CVs (excluding center trimmer and HF trim), PWM CVs, linear FM CV, and sawtooth wave are sent to a header for connection to a future "Sidekick" VCO.

 ## To check